mikael-johnsson/jokes-all-day/README.md

 Testing of the site can be found [here](TESTING.md).

 ## Deployment
-### Creating the Django App
+### Creating the React App
-This is how this Django App was created:
+This is how this React App was created:
 1. [This](https://github.com/Code-Institute-Org/gitpod-full-template) Code Institute template was used
 2. When own repository had been created, a Gitpod workspace was created
-3. Django was installed: `pip3 install django gunicorn`
-4. Supporting database libraries were installed: `pip3 install dj_database_url psycopg2`
-5. A requirements file were created: `pip freeze --local > requirements.txt`
-6. A project were created: `django-admin startproject project_name`
-7. An app were created: `python3 manage.py startapp app_name`
-8. App were addded to INSTALLED_APPS[] in project_name > settings
-9. Changes were migrated: `python3 manage.py migrate`

-The app were the working.
-Test your app with command `python3 manage.py runserver`
+3. React was installed using a Code Institue template: `npx create-react-app . --template git+https://github.com/Code-Institute-Org/cra-template-moments.git --use-npm`
+4. Test if app preview is starting: `npm start`
+5. If a moving React logo is displaying, the app is working

 ### Deploying on Heroku
 This app was deployed using Heroku.